lawlesst/py360link/README.md

 py360Link
 =========
-This is a Python based utility module for woking with the 360Link XML API from Serial Solutions.
+Python utilities for woking with the 360Link XML API from Serial Solutions.

 It requires a 360Link XML API key, which is generally the site id that prefixes all Serial Solutions customer web pages, e.g. http://r123456.search.serialssolutions.com.